Rachel Paulose: Appointment as U.S. Attorney

 The confirmation occurred after a hearing by the United States Senate Committee on the Judiciary and the approval of both home state senators, including Mark Dayton.

 Paulose pledged to fight child pornographers, saying that they were becoming "more graphic, more heinous, and frankly appalling."
 She also spoke out against urban crime and in favor of holding public officials accountable for their actions.

-During her tenure in office, Paulose tripled child pornography prosecutions, doubled gun prosecutions, and initiated the first ever prosecutions of human trafficking and aggravated identity theft.

 Paulose resigned in November 2007 after several members of her staff themselves resigned in protest over her leadership.

-Controversies

 Swearing-in ceremony

 Paulose's investiture was held before 300 people in the atrium of the University of St. Thomas School of Law in Minneapolis on March 9, 2007.
 Subsequently, Leah McLean of the Minneapolis television station KSTP ran a piece likening it to a "coronation", showing a program that referred to a "processional" and included a U.S. Marine color guard, professional photographer and choir.

 Paulose has dismissed the criticism, saying the program KSTP based its report on was inaccurate and had been discarded long before the ceremony, although the color guard and choir were indeed present.
 She also added that the cost to taxpayers was minimal since the school donated the use of its atrium (which it normally rents for $1,500) for the investiture ceremony at her request, she paid for everything and the total government cost of the ceremony was only $225, less than half the $500 she was budgeted.
 Representatives of government watchdog groups said the donation was inappropriate and that the money spent didn't include the cost to taxpayers of event planning by Paulose's employees.

 The Star Tribune reported that it was unusual that "the former U.S. attorney for Minnesota, Thomas Heffelfinger, was not invited" to the ceremony.
-Paulose's spokesperson, Jeanne Cooney, said "It was a public event.
+Paulose's spokesperson, Jeanne Cooney, said, "It was a public event.
 Anybody who wanted to go could have gone."
 The article speculated that Heffelfinger, a moderate Republican, could have been a candidate for a purge list had he not stepped aside to make way for a more conservative candidate.